MJOAN/Click-React-Game/README.md

 ## Overview

-For this assignment, we created a memory game with React.
+For this assignment, I created a memory game with React.
 This assignment requires React UI components, managing component state, and responding to user events.

 ### Instructions